YuiSQW/loginSite/README.md

 ### Hi there 👋

-My first short project to HTML/CSS/JS for the introduction class Web and Database Technology (CSE1500)
+My 2 day short project to HTML/CSS/JS for the introduction class Web and Database Technology (CSE1500)

 <!--
 **YuiSQW/YuiSQW** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.